 However, we also believe that there is a lot more that needs to be done to help people who are currently living with hearing & auditory processing challenges.
 Even in a wealthy society like the U.S.A, the Hearing Loss Association of America estimates that approximately 48 million Americans have some degree of hearing loss, but only 1 in 5 people who would benefit from hearing assistance actually receive it.

 They also estimate that people with hearing loss wait an average of 7 years before seeking help.
 That’s a long time to endure the negative impacts of hearing loss that we discussed earlier in this post.
 It’s clear that something needs to change.

 Technology, Affordability & Accessibility

-We’ve always believed that there is a better way to help people manage their hearing challenges and have used a combination of technology and innovation to help them live fuller, more engaged lives.
+Nuheara has always been a big believer that there is a better way to help people manage their hearing challenges.
+That’s why we’ve always been focused on using a combination of technology and innovation to help our users live fuller, more engaged lives.

 As we approach the release of our over-the-counter hearing aid, we’re excited about taking the next major step in this journey.